I feel the anger and the frustration flooding me.

 Where we aren’t adding fuel to the fire but PUTTING IT OUT.

-Before I tell you the how, I want to mention, this is NOT permissive parenting.
+Before I tell you the how.
+I want to mention, this is NOT permissive parenting.
 I don’t want my daughter back chatting and talking rudely at me.
-I need to be in charge and teach her better communication skills.
+I need to be in charge and coach her to better behaviour.

 As I always say, It is ALL in HOW we go about it that brings us the long-lasting results and the connected relationship.